What is Osteoarthritis?

 - The prevention of further damage to the joint

-Although treatment options such as surgery or medication are available, East Coast Podiatry takes a more conservative non-invasive approach.
-This may include customising orthotics to provide further support when walking, prescribing appropriate strengthening and stretching exercises, and incorporating medical technologies such as Extracorporeal Magnetotransduction Therapy (EMTT) to help relieve pain.
-With proper treatment, patients with osteoarthritis can live more comfortable and active lifestyles.
+Although there are various options available, such as surgery and taking medication, East Coast Podiatry takes a more conservative non-invasive approach.
+This may include customising orthotics to provide further support when walking, prescribing appropriate strengthening and stretching exercises, and incorporating podiatric technologies such as Extracorporeal Magnetotransduction Therapy (EMTT) to help relieve pain.
+With proper care and management, patients with osteoarthritis can live more comfortable and active lifestyles.